Why I Decided to Get Treatment for My Anxiety Disorder

 Living with anxiety can be one heck of a challenge even with the advantage of treatment for it.
 It is almost like a roller coaster of sorts that you can’t get off, no matter how hard you try.

 Getting treatment for anxiety has been the best decision I ever made.
-I made the decision so I can have a life of happiness instead of a life of dread and anxiety.
+I decided so I could have a life of happiness instead of a life of dread and anxiety.

 Getting the medication that works for me has slowed my heart rate down tremendously, I’m no longer focusing on the anxiety, and I don’t live in a state of constant fear.
 I’m free of the cage that anxiety has kept me in for so long!